kkelly18/flask-on-predix/README.md

 ### Release History

+v4.0 - Bind to Predix Postgres Database service

 v3.0 - Turn toy into production with Gunicorn WSGI server

 v2.0 - Implement a Restful API as simply as possible, still using Flask Web Server (toy)

 v1.0 - Simplest (toy) Flask application possible on Predix

+#### Release v4.0
+Bind to Predix Postgres Database service.

+Change the response of the API/V1.0/ index route to send back the URI of the Postgres Service instance.
+The app depends on the service being already started and running before the app is deployed and started.

+Implement logging and stream log events to `STDOUT` so they can be captured by Cloud Foundry.
+Developers may inspect the log as a debugging aid.

+`$cf logs <your app name> --recent`

+Import and apply Python's ORM package SQLAlchemy and Flask-SQLAlchemy to provide pythonic access to the database service.

+Include the Python Postgres Driver `psycopg2` to manage tha actual database protocol binding.

+Implement `get_postgres_bindings()` to interrogate CF environment configuration and harvest identifying information, namely the URI, of the Postgres service.

 #### Release v3.0
 Turn toy into production with Gunicorn WSGI server.